TUTORIAL: How to Get Testnet Funds?

 Let's change that!

 There are two ways of getting tokens.
-The faucets operated by the SDK team will give you tokens for no effort at all.
+The faucet operated by the SDK team will give you tokens for no effort at all.
 Alternatively, you can mine your own.
-The SDK team does not provide tokens for the uat-testnet via a faucet.

 - sdk-testnet - https://faucet.aepps.com/

-In the next steps we're going to show you how to get tokens from the faucet for sdk-edgenet.
-The same proces could be followed for the sdk-testnet.
+In the next steps we're going to show you how to get tokens from the faucet for sdk-testnet.

 The faucet form accepts just one parameter - wallet address.
 Let's bring to mind how to get it: